zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 The **Override Rules** feature allows overriding of the **default policy** settings.
 Each override rule consists of a condition followed by changes to the original policy applied to requests that meet the respective condition.
 This feature provides the ability to include the override rules within a declarative policy such that all incoming requests are verified against those rules.

-With this enhancement, users now have more control over how a unique policy setting is applied to incoming requests with a specific method, header or URI value through one or multiple unique override rules.
+With this enhancement, users now have more control over how a unique policy setting is applied to incoming requests with a specific method, source IP address, header or URI value through one or multiple unique override rules.
 Each override rule possesses a unique name and specific conditions that are matched against incoming traffic from a specific client side.
 The structure of these override rules adheres to the JSON schema defined by the declarative policy.

 Here is an example of a declarative policy using an override rules entity: